Author: Kevin George

 PSA promotes atheism and abandonment of the Christian faith

 A serious evaluation of the Penal Substitutionary Atonement (PSA) doctrine has led many nominal Christians, and even dedicated Christians, to become skeptical of their beliefs.
-First it leads to doubts about their faith, then to abandonment of their faith, and at times to outright hostility toward their former faith.
+First, it leads to doubts about their faith, then to an abandonment of their faith, and at times to outright hostility toward their former faith.
 At a fundamental level, PSA attacks the very character of God in direct opposition to God’s own words and God’s own standards of justice and mercy.
-Even humans are capable of a more fair and logical system of justice, mercy, and forgiveness than this wrong idea of being unable to forgive until someone dies as a substitute.
-In short, PSA has caused multitudes of thinking people to reject and abandon Christianity, and multitudes more to never give it a serious consideration to begin with.
+Even humans are capable of a more fair and logical system of justice, mercy, and forgiveness than this wrong idea of being unable to forgive until someone, an innocent party no less, dies as a substitute.
+In short, PSA has caused multitudes of thinking people to reject and abandon Christianity, and multitudes more to never give it serious consideration to begin with.
 When someone outside of Christianity takes a hard look at the Christian God through the lens of PSA, He may be seen as a monster, not much different than the worst, most infamous humans who ever lived.
-Of course they are mistaken, but if they are only given this one-sided explanation purported to be biblical Christianity, it is not surprising that the Christian God is rejected.
+Of course, they are mistaken, but if they are only given this one-sided explanation purported to be biblical Christianity, it is not surprising that the Christian God is rejected.

 PSA can lead to bad social justice

-An often neglected effect of the PSA doctrine is what happens if we believe that God is as described according to this view in which, before the cross, God is said to demand infinite justice above all else, as an absolute and primary character trait.
-There can be no genuine forgiveness, and no genuine mercy (fully disregarding that He has explicitly stated otherwise in scripture) until this “infinite justice” demand has been resolved.
-This view says that a price must be paid, as if true forgiveness or mercy would somehow be an injustice.
-This infinite justice requires a retribution, a vengeance, equal to or greater than the sins committed.
-Reconciliation is not possible until full payment has been made.
+An often neglected effect of the PSA doctrine is what happens if we believe that God is as described according to the view in which God is said to demand infinite justice above all else, as an absolute and primary character trait.
+Under this claim of infinite justice there can be no genuine forgiveness, and no genuine mercy (fully disregarding that He has explicitly stated otherwise in scripture) until this “infinite justice” demand has been resolved.
+This view says that a price must be paid, as if true forgiveness or mercy which He offers to those who repent would somehow be an injustice.
+This infinite justice requires retribution, a vengeance, equal to or greater than the sins committed.
+Reconciliation of God to man is not possible until full payment has been made.
 This is the God of PSA.

 Granted, many PSA believers have never thought of their doctrine very deeply and never followed it to its logical conclusions and implications.
 Many, like this author, were born into families and churches that had PSA as an established claim and just did not think of its many implications.
 However, there are some who do accept PSA knowing and embracing all its implications and ramifications.

 In short, if the God of the PSA view is the true God, and we are to model Him in our thinking and our actions, we would live ugly lives in an ugly society.
-When offended we must act with perpetual anger, wrath, and never grant forgiveness or mercy until justice has been done.
+When offended we would act with extreme anger, wrath, and never grant forgiveness or mercy until justice has been done.
 Whether the offender pays or not is not what ultimately matters, as long as someone, somewhere, pays for the offense.
-Only then can forgiveness and mercy be granted (even though this view violates the very definition of those words).
-This manner of thinking and behaving would destroy all relationships in our lives, and entire societies.
+Only then can forgiveness and mercy be granted (even though this view violates the very definition of mercy and forgiveness).
+This manner of thinking and behaving would destroy all relationships in our lives and entire societies.
 Revenge would become normal and acceptable; there would be retribution with no end, massacres, and all kinds of unspeakable evil and atrocities.
-Nobody would wish to live in a world like this, yet that is precisely what the PSA claims the God of the Bible would have us to be like, if we were to follow His example of refusing to forgive until full satisfaction has been made.
+Nobody would wish to live in a world like this, yet that is precisely what the PSA claims the God of the Bible would have us to be like if we were to follow His example of refusing to forgive until full satisfaction has been made.

 Thankfully, common sense tends to prevail and very few people apply PSA to this degree.
 But the logical foundation is there and available for use for those who believe in this model.
 Thankfully, the God of the Bible is not like this!

-PSA disregards or distorts the covenantal basis of God’s relationship with us, exchanging this covenant for a legal framework and a legal status.
-The blood of Christ is actually a reference to a blood covenant (see Chapter 6).
+PSA disregards or distorts the covenantal basis of God’s relationship with us, exchanging this covenant for a cold legal framework, a legal status.
+The blood of Christ is actually a reference to a relational blood covenant (see Chapter 6).
 Any legal ramification was secondary.
-God is more interested in maintaining a healthy relationship, which makes legal arguments irrelevant.
+God is more interested in maintaining a healthy relationship, which makes legal arguments a lesser matter.
 But when God’s dealings are put primarily into legal frames of thought, God becomes a cold, calculating Judge who is unmerciful and exacting in His accounts with mankind.
 This is the kind of God that the primary proponents of PSA believed in (Martin Luther and John Calvin, both schooled in law).

 As an example of covenants, contrasted with law, we can consider the covenant of marriage.
 A healthy marriage is based on a healthy relationship that is established on a covenant (whether formalized at a wedding or implied by society and behavior).
 As long as the relationship is healthy, there is no need for a legal framework to regulate the marriage.
 Yes, there are moments of struggle within relationships, but if the relationship is solid there will be no need for law.
-Law only becomes necessary when the relationship is broken beyond remedy, and then the laws of divorce begin to take effect.
-In a similar vein, God’s covenant establishes a healthy relationship; His laws are for those who are not interested in maintaining or restoring this relationship.
+The law only becomes necessary when the relationship is broken beyond remedy, and then the laws of divorce begin to take effect.
+In a similar vein, God’s covenant through Christ establishes a healthy relationship.
+His laws and justice are for those who are not interested in maintaining or restoring this relationship.

 Repentance is ignored

-The PSA proponent, however, must claim that Jesus paid for all our sin, past, present, and future, and believers have even been credited with additional righteousness!
-There is therefore no obligation or mandate to turn from sin and do right.
-Repentance from sin is either optional or it may be considered a “work”, and no salvific works are allowed (as they define “works”) under the PSA model.
+The PSA proponent typically claims that Jesus has paid for all our sins, past, present, and future, and believers have even been credited with additional righteousness!
+For many, there is therefore no sense of obligation or mandate in PSA to turn from sin and do right.
+Repentance from sin is either optional or it may be considered a dangerous “work”, and no works are allowed (as they define “works”) under the PSA model, lest the person thinks he is saving himself.
 Repentance must therefore be redefined as “repentance from unbelief” or some other idea that does not include turning from sin.
-For example, the verse of John 3:18 may be given as an “only believe” proof text, ignoring the obvious context given in verses 19-21, which is about repentance from sin:
+For example, the following verse of John 3:18 may be given out of context as an “only believe” proof text, ignoring the obvious context given in verses 19-21, which is about repentance from sin:

 “18 Whoever believes in Him is not condemned, but whoever does not believe has already been condemned, because he has not believed in the name of God’s one and only Son.

-Salvation is largely about a person seeking to be reconciled with God, and therefore must include a cessation of that which offends God.
-No relationship is genuine if it is rife with continual deliberate offenses, like a man who persists in engaging in continuous adultery while at the same time claiming to be reconciled with his wife.
-That is a mockery, just as engaging in sin while claiming to be in good standing with God.
+Salvation is largely about a person seeking to be reconciled with God, and this therefore must include a cessation of that which offends God.
+No relationship is genuine if it is rife with continual deliberate offenses, like a man who persists in engaging in continuous adultery while at the same time claiming to be reconciled with his wife, or proclaiming, “once married, always married”, similar to the “once saved, always saved” teaching of various groups.
+That is a mockery, just as engaging in sin would be while claiming to be in good standing with God.

-PSA redefines and trivializes repentance, essentially making it irrelevant.
-But in the Bible, as in real life, repentance always comes before forgiveness, and is required in the process of reconciliation.
+PSA often redefines and trivializes repentance, essentially making it irrelevant.
+But in the Bible, as in real life, repentance always comes before forgiveness, and is required in the process of genuine reconciliation.

-Another tactic to skirt around genuine repentance is to frame salvation as a legal arrangement instead of being relational.
-In this instance salvation is considered a legal position, a status, a label, a classification, an identification, a stamp or a seal which is granted upon exercising a belief (mentally, or intellectually) that Jesus has paid for all their sins.
-Repentance from sin would still be a good thing to do out of gratitude and respect, but it becomes entirely optional due to this unbreakable legal status that has been granted irrelevant of any genuine repentance.
+Another tactic to skirt around genuine repentance is to frame salvation as a strictly legal arrangement instead of being relational.
+In this instance, salvation is considered a legal position, a status, a label, a classification, an identification, a stamp, or a seal which is granted upon exercising a belief (mentally, or intellectually) that Jesus has paid for all their sins.
+Repentance from sin in this case would still be a good thing to do out of gratitude and respect, but it becomes entirely optional due to this unbreakable legal status that has been granted, regardless of any genuine repentance.

 PSA teaching typically includes what is called “imputed righteousness”.
 Martin Luther called this “the blessed exchange”, where God exchanged our unrighteousness for the righteousness of Jesus, and God no longer can see our sin.
-So, not only is our heavenly “ledger” deleted of all records of sin, but we have additional credit as well.
-This doctrinal claim is nowhere stated in the Bible and must be inferred due to the implications of PSA.
+So, not only is our heavenly “ledger” deleted of all records of sin, but we have additional credit as well!
+This doctrinal claim is nowhere stated in the Bible and must be inferred with circular reasoning due to the implications of PSA.
 This claim of imputed righteousness is part of what makes Christians to be weak and worldly, and leads to false claims of being a Christian, even with no actual relationship with God.
-This imputed righteousness allows people to think that they are righteous before God, when in fact they are engaging in blatant unrighteousness.
-With this fake righteousness God is mocked and Christianity is made to be foolish.
+This imputed righteousness allows people to think that they are righteous before God, while in fact, they are engaging in blatant unrighteousness.
+This fake righteousness mocks a righteous God, and Christianity is made to look foolish and false.

-Since PSA claims that all sins have already been paid for, there can be no real final judgment, no ultimate consequences.
+Since PSA claims that all sins have already been paid for, there can be no real final judgment, no ultimate consequences for someone who at one time was a believer.
 Instead, the final judgment is projected to just be a formality where we get few or more rewards for the good that we have done, but no loss due to sin, no matter how gross our sins may be.
 There is no future negative consequence for sin under the PSA model, only peace and love.
-No wonder Christianity is so full of shameful behavior – the conscience has been seared into denying that sin is evil and there are no eternal consequences.
+No wonder Christianity is so full of shameful behavior – the conscience can become seared into believing that sin is not a great evil, and there is an immunity to eternal consequences.